-TensorFlow is basically a framework released by Google to provide state of the art numerical computations and for neural networks.
+TensorFlow is basically a framework released by Google to provide state-of-the-art numerical computations and neural networks.
 Packages like TensorFlow are actually designed for power users.
-You have to build a computation graph from scratchin every application and there should be a lot of code around it.
+You have to build a computation graph from scratch in every application, and there should be a lot of code around it.
 This is useful to check few parameters or keep track of an experiment.
-Also, Scale out requires further work and is not built in.
+Also, scale-out requires further work and is not built in.

 A few lines of code are enough to design a use case.
-On Spark everything automatically scales out.
+On Spark, everything automatically scales out.
 Model exposure is good here.
-Remember this was not the case with low level APIs earlier.
+Remember, this was not the case with low-level APIs earlier.
 Models can be used in batch or streaming applications and Spark SQL.

 The creation of training algorithms can be automated for neural networks of various shapes and sizes using TensorFlow library.
 The process of building a neural network is more complicated than running a function on a dataset.
-There are several Hyperparameters to choose from which will boost the performance.
-Machine learning professionals rerun the same model many times with different Hyperparameters to detect the best fit.
-This is Hyperparameter tuning.
+There are several hyperparameters to choose from which will boost the performance.
+Machine Learning Professionals rerun the same model many times with different hyperparameters to detect the best fit.
+This is hyperparameter tuning.

-How to choose the right Hyperparameter?
+How to Choose the Right Hyperparameter?

-There are certain factors which need to be considered when choosing the right Hyperparameter.
+There are certain factors which need to be considered when choosing the right hyperparameter.

-Number of neurons – Too few neurons will reduce the expression power of the network and too many neurons will induce noise in the network.
+Number of neurons: Too few neurons will reduce the expression power of the network and too many neurons will induce noise in the network.

-Learning rate – The neural network will only read the last states when the learning rate is too high.
+Learning rate: The neural network will only read the last states when the learning rate is too high.
 On the other hand, it will take too long to reach a good state if the learning rate is too low.

 Hyperparameter process is parallel even though TensorFlow itself is not distributed.
 It is for this reason that Apache Spark is used.
-Spark can be used to broadcast common elements like data and model description and then individual repetitive computations across a cluster of machines in a fault tolerant manner can be scheduled.
+Spark can be used to broadcast common elements like data and model description, and then individual repetitive computations across a cluster of machines in a fault-tolerant manner can be scheduled.